Skip to content

 Planday is part of the Xero family and therefore plays well with Xero's accounting tools.
 You can also use Planday's Zapier integrations to connect the app to the rest of your tech stack, like your HR tool or Google Sheets.

 Planday pricing: No free plan available.
-Paid plans start at $2.99/user/month for one location and basic scheduling features; the Plus plan starts at $59.90/month for 10 users, multiple locations, and advanced tools like auto-scheduling and leave management.
+Paid plans start at $2.99/user/month for one location and basic scheduling features.

 Best employee scheduling software for day-to-day employee management